dbrgn/flugbuech/README.md

 ## Registration

 In order to register a new user, head to localhost:8000/auth/registration.
-Both email and username have to be unique and the password has to match password confirmation.
+Both e-mail and username have to be unique and the password has to match password confirmation.
 Upon successful registration you will be redirect to the root_path and will see a welcome message bearing your username.